BLAKE3-team/BLAKE3/c/README.md

 # Building

-The easiest and most complete method of compiling the BLAKE3 library is with CMake.
+The easiest and most complete method of compiling this library is with CMake.
 This is the method described in the next section.

-Toward the end of the building section there are more in depth notes about compiling manually and things that are useful to understand if you need to adapt the implementation to some pre-existing custom build system.
+Toward the end of the building section there are more in depth notes about compiling manually and things that are useful to understand if you need to integrate this library with another build system.

 ## CMake

-The BLAKE3 library requires a minimum version of CMake 3.9.

-The following invocation will compile and install `libblake3`:
+The minimum version of CMake is 3.9.
+The following invocations will compile and install `libblake3`.
 With recent CMake:

 ```bash
 cmake -S c -B c/build "-DCMAKE_INSTALL_PREFIX=/usr/local"